 I haven’t played an RPG in quite a long time and I’m glad I chose this one to ease back into the genre.
 One of the things I like most about the majority of 8 and 16-bit console games is that I can usually complete them fairly quickly and then move on to something else before things get too stale.
-This is not so much the case with a lot of traditional RPG titles that emphasize constant slow-paced menu-driven battles.
+This is not so much the case with a lot of traditional RPG titles which emphasize constant slow-paced menu-driven battles.
 Thankfully, 1995’s Terranigma is a breezy action RPG that only took me about 19 hours to complete at a fairly leisurely pace.
 The combat is stimulating and the game doesn’t spread itself too thin or take up fifty hours of your life just because it can.
 I really appreciate that.

 Terranigma had the misfortune to release just as publisher Enix was closing down its North American operations, which makes it one of the relatively few Super Nintendo games to see official release in Japan, Europe, and Australia, but not over here.
 It’s a damn shame.
 This game is a triumph and deserves more than the dubious honor (along with Seiken Densetsu 3) of being remembered as one of the North American SNES’s fabled “lost” RPGs.
-Luckily, it’s easy these days to track down a ROM file (or a reproduction cartridge, if you’re an unrepentant physical media snob like me) and experience this gem for yourself.
+Luckily, it’s easy these days to track down a ROM file (or a reproduction cartridge, if you’re an unrepentant physical media snob) and experience this gem for yourself.

-In Terranigma, you play as a mischievous teenage boy named Ark (although you can change his default name to whatever you like) who lives in the peaceful village of Crysta, along with his adorable purple-haired love interest Elle.
+In Terranigma, you play as a mischievous teenage boy named Ark (or not, as you can change his default name to whatever you like) who lives in the peaceful village of Crysta, along with his adorable purple-haired love interest, Elle.
 Life is pretty peaceful until one fateful day when Ark breaks his way into a forbidden room in the village elder’s house and discovers a literal Pandora’s Box that he (of course) promptly opens.
-This causes everyone in the village to be frozen in place by a magic spell of some kind except for the elder, who tells Ark that he must leave the village to seek out five mysterious towers and conquer their various challenges in order to restore the cursed villagers to life.
-Things escalate quickly as Ark soon discovers the shocking truth that the subterranean Crysta appears to be the last surviving human settlement following some sort of cataclysm that laid waste to the surface of the planet.
+This causes everyone in the village to be frozen in place by a magic spell of some kind except for the elder, who tells Ark he must leave the village to seek out five mysterious towers and conquer their various challenges in order to restore the cursed villagers to life.
+Things escalate quickly as Ark soon discovers the shocking truth that the subterranean Crysta appears to be the last surviving human settlement following some sort of cataclysm which laid waste to the surface of the planet.
 Each of the five eldritch towers he visits causes one of the planet’s sunken continents to be restored to its former place.
 These revived continents turn out to be very familiar indeed: Eurasia, North America, South America, Africa, and Australia!
 Ark soon finds himself in the surface world, where he must serve as the catalyst for the resurrection of life and human civilization as he journeys far and wide across this devastated Earth.

-Right away it’s clear that you can’t accuse Terranigma of having a rehashed stock JRPG plot.
+Right away it’s clear you can’t accuse Terranigma of having a stock JRPG plot.
 There’s no evil empire to fight and there isn’t even anything resembling a true villain on the scene until well past hour twelve.
-Ark’s quest is a slow burn driven by the player’s own desire to piece together the enigmatic plot and is really more about the journey and the plethora of memorable people and places you’ll encounter along the way than the purposefully nebulous destination.
-It’s very similar to Dragon Quest VII in that sense, although it wisely avoids that game’s glacial pace and extensive backtracking.
-Ark is also not the standard “silent protagonist” that you’ll find in RPGs from this era and his wisecracking, devil-may-care attitude adds a lot to the game’s charm.
+Ark’s quest is a slow burn driven by the player’s own desire to piece together enigmatic events and is really more about the journey and the plethora of memorable people and places you’ll encounter along the way than the purposefully nebulous destination.
+It’s very similar to Dragon Quest VII in this sense, although it wisely avoids that game’s glacial pace and extensive backtracking.
+Ark is also not the standard “silent protagonist” you’ll find in RPGs from this era and his wisecracking, devil-may-care attitude adds a lot to the game’s charm.
 As a whole, Terranigma’s story is completely delightful and I won’t be spoiling it here.
 If you’re in the mood for a complex, unorthodox narrative laden with challenging themes and a blend of sparkling humor and touching warmth, Terranigma is for you.

 Terranigma’s final distinctive gameplay element is a bit of a distant callback to Quintet’s own ActRaiser: Town building.
 Doing sidequests for villagers will actually alter the game world by facilitating technological advancement and international trade.
 Villages can become towns and towns cities.
-It’s a fairly minor aspect of the game in that it won’t alter the main storyline or ending, but it’s a lot of fun to see the results of your actions and choices take such a tangible form on the world map.
+While it’s a fairly minor aspect of the game in that it won’t alter the main storyline or ending, it’s still a lot of fun to see the results of your actions and choices take such a tangible form on the world map.

 When it comes to presentation, Terranigma is practically unrivalled on the system.
-Sprites are larger and animations smoother than they were in most earlier action RPGs, the backgrounds are lushly detailed, and the cinematic cut scenes accompanying the gradual resurrection of the world are easily some of the most elaborate and beautiful ever executed on a console up to that time.
+Sprites are larger and animations smoother than they were in most earlier action RPGs, the backgrounds are lushly detailed, and the cinematic cut scenes accompanying the gradual resurrection of the world are some of the most elaborate and beautiful ever executed on a console up to that time.
 The breathtaking score belongs in the pantheon of all-time 16-bit greats like Chrono Trigger and Final Fantasy VI.
 It really is that good.
 The compositions are soulful and inspired, with some of the most effective use of musical leitmotif I’ve had the pleasure to experience.